Somerset council told child protection still needs to improve

 The DfE said the formal six-month review showed some progress, but there was "still much to do".

-The council said it was "working hard" to make "continued improvements".'Inadequate' cases
+The council said it was "working hard" to make "continued improvements".

 Following an unannounced inspection last summer, government inspectors told Somerset County Council's social services department to review its child protection plans.